The Mark of Zorro chapter 6 Diego seeks a bride

 Copyright Status Public domain in the USA.

-sipped his wine slowly and looked out across the mesa, and looked at him in puzzled fashion, realizing that something was coming, and scarcely knowing what to expect.
+sipped his wine slowly and looked out across the mesa, and Don looked at him in puzzled fashion, realizing that something was coming, and scarcely knowing what to expect.

 “I did not ride through the damnable sun and dust to talk with you concerning this Zorro, or any other bandit,” explained, after a time.